oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/optimizer/optimizer.md

 Estimated Time: 30 minutes

 ## Introduction
 If we want to build an AI/ML model, we need data.
+Lots and lots of data.

 For that, Riot Games has provided us with several HTTPs endpoints to make requests and obtain this data.
 Through the [league.py](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/src/league.py) file, we'll be able to make all the kinds of requests we want.
 This Python file has been programmed to allow input parameters and determine the execution mode.

 > **Note**: all tools mentioned in the optimizer are designed to run **24/7**, meaning that, if you don't stop execution of the optimizer, it will keep collecting data **indefinitely**.
 You're free to explore with how much data you want to extract using the optimizer.
 <br>